coleifer/peewee/README.rst

 peewee
 ======

 Peewee is a simple and small ORM.
 It has few (but expressive) concepts, making it easy to learn and intuitive to use.

+Peewee is a single module with no required dependencies and has been running production workloads of all sizes since 2010.

 * a small, expressive ORM
 * flexible query-builder that exposes full power of SQL